The Gus VonBodungen Scholarship Award 2023

 Section 6: Current Financial Awards

 Selection Process: Awards will be made based on academic record, plan of study, career goals, recommendations, and financial status without consideration of sex, race, national origin, age, or physical disability.
 The Scholarship Awards Committee reviews all applications received and its decision is final.
-Announcement of the scholarship awards will be made in May.
+Announcement of the scholarship awards will be made in late May or early June.

-The Louisiana Section of the Air & Waste Management Association is proud to announce two scholarships were awarded last Fall for the Fall 2022 and Spring 2023 academic year.
-The two recipients were Madeline Fryer, a now senior at LSU majoring in Coastal Environmental Science with a minor in Chemistry, and Elizabeth Babalola, a graduate student at Southern University majoring in Urban Forestry with an emphasis on air pollution in an urban setting.
-Both received $5,000 to help them pursue their academic goals and help us all improve our quality of life.
+The Louisiana Section of the Air & Waste Management Association is proud to announce three scholarships were awarded last Fall for the Fall 2023 and Spring 2024 academic year.
+The three recipients were Victoria Cedotal, a junior majoring in Environmental Engineering with a minor in Oceanography at LSU, Femi Awolesi, a graduate student pursuing a degree in Civil Engineering and Environmental Science at LSU, and Olivia Hebert, a senior majoring in Coastal and Environmental Science with a concentration in Environmental Law.
+They are all excited and energetic to pursue their careers to help our communities grow and develop in a sustainable and responsible manner.
+They all received between $3,000 and $3,500 to help them complete their academic goals and help us all improve our quality of life.

 Congratulations to every winner for your hard work in the environmental sciences.
 The award also includes a one-year student membership in the Air & Waste Management Association.